 ‘Audit’ – the mere mention of the word can strike fear into the heart of even the most experienced and organised of laboratory managers.
 You can spend hours – sometimes weeks – preparing for an external audit.
 You can spend time collating information, formatting documents, and ensuring your teams is ready to handle any questions that may be directed towards them.
 Thank goodness they only take place every couple of years!
 But what if you look at audits differently – as a means of improving lab and sample quality?

-Sample tracking software or laboratory information management system (LIMS) to instil quality and traceability into your daily processes can help ease some of the administrative burdens around data management for audit compliance.
+Sample tracking software and laboratory information management system (LIMS) can help you instil quality and traceability into your daily processes.
+The right software systems implemented with the relevant workflows can help ease some of your administrative burdens around data management for audit compliance.